Market Sentiment Indicator: The Trend Indicator

 In early 2012, an opportunity arose to initiate a position in SOHU, followed by continuous additions until 2015.
 Profits were strategically taken at points indicated by the red arrows.
 For those adhering to the trend line investments protocol, patience remains paramount as the waiting game continues.
 Notably, the strategy seldom aims for precise entries at market bottoms or tops; that’s not the primary objective.
 The focus is on entering when markets show bottoming signals and exiting when signs of a market top emerge.

 Once again, we emphasize that a Tactical Investor doesn’t strive for exact timing at the market’s zenith.
 Any fortuitous timing at the actual top is attributed to chance.
-Tactical Investing revolves around entering when an asset class is disregarded or disliked by the crowd and the given asset trades in highly oversold ranges.
+Tactical Investing involves entering when the crowd disregards or dislikes an asset class and the given asset trades in highly oversold ranges.

 Trend Indicator determining NTES trend in advance